Lisa Alvarez

 Janet Fitch

-Janet Fitch is the bestselling author of White Oleander, an Oprah Book Club selection translated into 28 languages and made into a feature film; Paint it Black, also widely translated and adapted for the screen.
-Her most recent books are two epics of the Russian Revolution, The Revolution of Marina M. and Chimes of a Lost Cathedral.
-Her short stories appear in Los Angeles Noir and Palm Springs Noir, and a film of her noir story “The Method” has just wrapped.
-Long time faculty at the Community of Writers, Fitch hosts her popular Writing Wednesdays writing series on Facebook and Youtube.
-[F] www.janetfitchwrites.com
+Janet Fitch is the bestselling author of White Oleander, an Oprah Book Club selection translated into 28 languages, made into a feature film, and chosen as a Winter ’26 California Book Club selection; Paint it Black, also widely translated and filmed; and her novels of the Russian Revolution, The Revolution of Marina M. and Chimes of a Lost Cathedral.
+Her short stories have recently appeared in Los Angeles Noir and Palm Springs Noir, and her noir story “The Method” has recently been filmed.
+Longtime faculty with the Community of Writers, Fitch hosts her popular Writing Wednesdays writing series on YouTube. janetfitchwrites.com [F]

 Photo credit: Cat Gwynn